ClojureBridge/organizing/Feature-Requests-v.-Pull-Requests.md

 When you realize that something would improve Railsbridge, it's up to you to figure out how to make it happen.
 If you don't have the necessary expertise,  you should first figure out how you could get it.
 Having a project you're excited about it one of the most awesome ways to code (or learn how to do anything).
 When you're committed and learning, it won't be hard present your idea in such a compelling way to another Railsbridge volunteer that they want to help you with your goal.

 Once you've figured out how your idea will fit in, make a pull request.
 If you're changing the Installfest or Curriculum, this would be a literal pull request on Github.
-If you're improving the way we communicate, or track data, or pretty much anything that's not code on Github, send it to the [organizer's listserve](https://groups.google.com/forum/#!forum/railsbridge-workshops) so we can see what you've made.
+If you're improving the way we communicate, or track data, or pretty much anything that's not code on Github, send it to the [workshop volunteers listserve](https://groups.google.com/forum/#!forum/railsbridge-workshops) so we can see what you've made.

 Thank you for helping and thank you for your ideas, your work, and your support!